 - 1 Tlacotalpan

 - 2 Orizaba

-Founded by Spaniards in the 16th century to develop livestock activities, but above all as a fishing village, it’s a unique destination where its warm climate makes it ideal for long romantic walks while watching sunsets from its boardwalk or letting yourself be enveloped by the buildings full of history.
-Its historical centre was declared World Cultural Heritage in 1998 due to the unique beauty of the architecture of its buildings, harmoniously blending Caribbean and Spanish styles, but above all because it shelters in perfect condition the facilities of a factory from the late eighteenth century.
+The Spaniards founded in the 16th century to develop livestock activities and fishing village.
+It’s a unique destination where its warm climate makes it ideal for long romantic walks while watching sunsets.
+Its historical centre was declared World Cultural Heritage in 1998 due to the unique beauty of the architecture of its buildings, harmoniously blending Caribbean and Spanish styles.

 How to get to Tlacotalpan